-Harbr develops an internet-based platform designed to make big data more accessible.
-It is a data exchange platform, which means that it helps companies tap into data that another organisation owns for analytics and business intelligence.
-It secures and organises the data into an accessible format, preparing it for exchange between enterprises (or just for sharing data between internal departments in a safe, structured way).
+Harbr develops an internet-based AI platform designed to make big data more accessible, and helps companies tap into data that another organisation owns for business intelligence.
+It secures and organises the data into an accessible format, preparing it for exchange between enterprises.

 Total funds raised: £33.7m

-Healthily has created a health assistant app that allows the user to diagnose health issues by inputting details such as symptoms and age.
-Similarly to Babylon, the Healthily app utilises artificial intelligence to dynamically check symptoms against health conditions, helping patients to suggest whether a visit to the doctor is necessary.
-It does not aim to diagnose patients, but rather to let me know whether an appointment is the required course of action.
+Healthily has created a healthcare assistant app that allows the user to diagnose health issues.
+Similar to Babylon, the Healthily app utilises artificial intelligence to dynamically check symptoms against health conditions.
+It does not aim to diagnose patients, but rather to let them know whether an appointment is the required course of action.

 The healthcare company has raised £33.7m in total, contributed by investors Smedvig Capital, Orkla Ventures, and Reckitt Benckiser.
 The most recent investment totalled £22.7m, invested entirely by global health company Reckitt Benckiser.

-The company saw a 350% increase in usage throughout 2020, largely owing to its COVID-19 symptom-checking tool.
+The company saw a 350% increase in usage throughout 2020, largely owing to its COVID-19 symptom-checking tool developed during the pandemic.
 It has over 100 employees and it partnered with large UK research organisations, such as Imperial College London, the Royal College of General Practitioners, and the NHS.

 Total funds raised: £32.8m

-Velocity has developed a luxury lifestyle app.
-It makes recommendations—such as for restaurants and venues—that users can book and pay for services through their mobile.
-Clients receive personalised recommendations based on previous purchases, with the app underpinned by AI and machine learning algorithms that become more tailored and precise over time.
-It also offers a range of features for members, such as 24/7 live chat and guaranteed upgrades at specified resorts.
-Users can sign up to their waiting list here.
+Velocity develops a luxury lifestyle app that uses artificial intelligence to recommend restaurants and venues to users.
+They can then book and pay for services through their mobile.
+Clients receive personalised recommendations based on previous purchases, with the app underpinned by machine learning algorithms that become more tailored and precise over time.

 The company has secured £32.8m from seven funding rounds.
 Investors are DIG Investments, Lerer Hippeau Ventures, and Spark Capital.
 Additionally, Velocity has acquired three companies over the years: Uncover, Tab, and Cover Inc. Uncover was an app that allowed users to purchase cancelled reservations across London; Tab was a restaurant ordering and payment mobile app; Cover was a restaurant payment app.
 By acquiring these companies, Velocity has consolidated their expertise and technology into their own platform.